Towards Strategic Leadership 2025 gives an intensive grounding in self-knowledge and leadership

 “And secondly, the opportunities that come when we do it.
 It gives us clarity, it gives us perspective, it allows us to think clearly about the context we’re working in, the challenges we face, to think and diagnose these issues with a much clearer mind.”

-Ms Charker said that TSL Express was not a classic “chalk and talk” program – but one designed for public servants who are already practitioners in their particular role or area of expertise.
+The TSL program is not a “chalk and talk” program – but one designed for public servants who are already practitioners in their particular role or area of expertise.
+It is a highly interactive program where participants bring challenges from their own work to be analysed by the group.

 Mr Macpherson said that TSL was a ‘practical and pragmatic experience where the theory informed the practice’.

-“We ask that people bring in the complex, current, live leadership challenges that they are in the midst of and work with their fellow participants to analyse and diagnose those challenges using the contemporary theories, language and frameworks that we offer to help participants navigate the territory they find themselves in.”
+“We ask that participants bring in the complex, current, live leadership challenges that they are in the midst of and work with their fellow participants to analyse and diagnose those challenges using the contemporary theories, language and frameworks that we offer to help participants navigate the territory they find themselves in.”

 Understanding how psychology shapes leadership